 Trump’s cuts to federal funding for the Supplemental Nutrition Assistance Program (SNAP) alone will likely require lawmakers to find hundreds of millions of dollars in the state’s next budget to make up the difference, according to a legislative presentation to a committee of state lawmakers in Richmond on Thursday.

-It’s not clear yet that the $900 million that Republican Gov. Glenn Youngkin set aside earlier this year as a cushion for the impact of Trump’s cuts to the social safety net will be enough all the impacts of federal funding cuts.
+It’s not clear yet that the $900 million that Republican Gov. Glenn Youngkin set aside earlier this year as a cushion for the impact of Trump’s cuts to the social safety net will be enough to cover all the impacts of the federal funding cuts.

 The goal of the presentation was to clarify what is known and unknown about the economic costs of Trump’s “One Big Beautiful Bill Act” and offer policy recommendations.
 Trump’s bill cuts trillions in federal funding for health care and food assistance for working people.